elkebir-group/CORSID/README.md

 We also provide another tool CORSID-A that only identifies TRS sites given annotated genes.
 Given an genome (optionally with their annotation), CORSID(-A) will find the TRS alignment and the core sequence.

+The data and results can be found in the repo [CORSID-data](https://github.com/elkebir-group/CORSID-data).
+The visualized results of our tool applied to 468 coronavirus genomes can be found in [CORSID-viz](https://elkebir-group.github.io/CORSID-viz/).

 ![Figure](doc/overview.png)

 ## Contents